copmusic/go-media-fetcher/README.md

 # go-media-fetcher

-A simple GoLang microservice for one of my side-projects to get a direct link to audio from YouTube (and other in the future) videos
+A simple GoLang microservice for one of my side-projects to get a direct link to audio from YouTube videos (and other sources in the future)

 ## Usage
 Run: